 Find A Doctor Or Hospital In Your Network.

 If you get paper EOBs, an EOB will be mailed to you after a claim has been finalized.
-If you are a Blue Cross and Blue Shield of New Mexico (BCBSNM) member and signed up for paperless statements, you'll get an email notice when your EOB is ready for viewing through your Blue Access for MembersSM (BAM) account.
+If you are signed up for paperless statements, you'll get an email when your EOB is ready to view in your Blue Access for MembersSM (BAMSM) account.

-We know it gets a little tricky, so if you have questions about this explanation of your Explanation of Benefits, sign in and let us know in the comments below.
+If you have questions about this explanation of your Explanation of Benefits, sign in and let us know in the comments below.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.